Study at Other Universities

 Wellesley subjects may be used to fulfill departmental major and minor requirements with the permission of a faculty advisor.

-For upper-level students, letter grades will be recorded for Wellesley subjects, unless the student designates a Wellesley subject as one of his or her two electives to be graded P, D, or F. Grades for first-year students will be converted to the MIT first-year grading system.
+For upper-level students, letter grades will be recorded for Wellesley subjects, unless the student uses the flexible Pass/No Record grading option.
+Grades for first-year students will be converted to the MIT first-year grading system.

 Students may take physical education classes at Wellesley on a space-available basis and may apply these classes toward their MIT physical education requirements.
 MIT students receive full library privileges at the Wellesley College Library.